robroskie/Team24-COSC310/README.md

             `address = all_hotelsDict[i][get_hotel.lower()]`
         `i += 1`

  Next this address is used with the Geocoding API to get the corresponding latitude/longitude coordinates.
-Then these coordinates are used with the second API, Google Places, get a list of restaurants within 5km of the hotel, sorted by proximity.
+Then these coordinates are used with the second API, Google Places, to get a list of restaurants within 5km of the hotel, sorted by proximity.